Fast collisional $\sqrt{\mathrm{SWAP}}$ gate for fermionic atoms in an optical superlattice

 Building on the single-particle transfer of Sec.~\ref{sec_swap}, implementing a $\sqrt{\mathrm{SWAP}}$ becomes straightforward: we solve the full two-particle Schr\"odinger equation (Eq.~\ref{Eq_schroedinger_1}) with the superlattice potential $V_{\mathrm{ext}}(x,\tau)$ of Eq.~\ref{eq:super}, driven by the optimized envelopes $V_L(\tau)$ and $V_S(\tau)$.
 The contact interaction is set by a single magnetic-field value $\gamma$ that is \emph{held constant} throughout the pulse.
 We then optimize over a small set of control parameters ($V_L(0)$, $V_S(0)$, $\tau_{\mathrm{gate}}$ and $\gamma$) to maximize the gate fidelity.

-With this protocol we obtain a best fidelity of $99\%$ using the following parameters:
+With this protocol we obtain the highest target-state fidelity (Eq. \ref{process_fidelity}) to be $99\%$ using the following parameters:

+Note that this quantity does not correspond to the gate fidelity, since it is evaluated for only a single initial state.
+In Sec.~\ref{sec:Gate Performance in the Computational Subspace}, we analyze the full average gate fidelity and obtain a value of $99.3\%$.

-While the peak fidelity is somewhat below that of the Blackman tunneling sequence, the present gate is substantially \emph{faster}: the duration is shorter by a factor of $\sim 54$ relative to the Blackman protocol, and by $\sim 8.4$ compared with a fast-ramp implementation (while still delivering much higher fidelity than the latter).
+The duration of our proposed gate is shorter by a factor of $\sim 53$ relative to the experimental Blackman protocol, and by $\sim 8.4$ compared with a fast-ramp implementation (while still delivering much higher fidelity than the latter).
 As expected, the required interaction strength here is larger, by about a factor of six.

 Figure~\ref{fig:my_sqrt} illustrates the two-particle dynamics during the pulse sequence.
 The joint wave packet moves toward the central region, where interaction-induced phase accumulation and exchange generate entanglement; the wave-packet components then separate and are recaptured in distinct wells at the end of the sequence.
 It is instructive to compare these dynamics with those of the Blackman gate shown in Figure~\ref{fig:Blackman}.
 A key qualitative difference is the appearance of cross-diagonal stripe patterns in the former, which are absent in the latter.
 These stripes arise from the interference between incoming and reflected wave packets and constitute a clear signature of a collisional process \cite{Nemirovsky}, whereas the dynamics in Figure~\ref{fig:Blackman} is dominated by tunneling.